kopecmaciej/fox-reader/README.md

 ## Key Features

 1. Text-to-speech with highlighting system
+2. Pdf Reader
+3. Abbility to talk to LLM's with your voice
-2. Speech Dispatcher compatibility
+4. Speech Dispatcher compatibility
-3. Firefox Read Aloud integration
+5. Firefox Read Aloud integration

 ## Current UI: